PEP 695 – Type Parameter Syntax

 While generic types and type parameters have grown in popularity, the syntax for specifying type parameters still feels “bolted on” to Python.
 This is a source of confusion among Python developers.

-There is consensus within the Python static typing community that it is time to provide a formal syntax and bring Python in alignment with other modern programming languages that support generic types.
+There is consensus within the Python static typing community that it is time to provide a formal syntax that is similar to other modern programming languages that support generic types.

 Points of Confusion